DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 To attach the antenna, screw it to the antenna connector on the ROSbot rear panel.

-## Get access to the Linux terminal in ROSbot
+## Connect ROSbot to your Wi-Fi network

-In order to do the following steps you need to open the Linux terminal in ROSbot and connect it to your Wi-Fi network.
-Two options are recommended to do that the first time:
+At first ROSbot need to be connected to your Wi-Fi network.

-### 1: Connect to Wi-Fi using display, mouse and keyboard
+### Option 1: Using display, mouse and keyboard

 ROSbot is basically a computer running Ubuntu, so let's open it like a standard PC computer.